The Project Finance Law Review: Counterparty Risk

 On the supply side, if the raw materials or commodities are being sourced from politically or economically volatile jurisdictions, the parties may want to consider a supplier with a global reach who is able to source the materials from less volatile places, if required.

-Where offtake agreements are entered into after closing, financiers may require that any offtaker have a minimum credit rating or otherwise satisfy minimum financial standing tests.
+Where offtake agreements are entered into after closing, financiers may require that any offtaker have a minimum credit rating or otherwise satisfy minimum financial standing tests and perhaps criteria in relation to the diversity of the offtakers' portfolios.

-Often the financiers' relationship with the offtaker group will be critical to the bankability of project financings for resources projects.
+Often, the financiers' relationship with the offtaker group will be critical to the bankability of project financings for resources projects.
 Offtake arrangements into the financier's home country may determine eligibility for certain export credit agency or development bank support and long-term access to commodities for home markets may be an important policy consideration for those institutions.
-Similarly, commercial banks normally will be more attracted to and far more likely to support a project financing where the contracted offtaker for the project has an existing relationship with the bank.
+Similarly, commercial banks normally will be more attracted, and far more likely, to support a project financing where the contracted offtaker for the project has an existing relationship with the bank.
 Often, financially strong offtakers may play a significant role in securing financing for junior resources companies through their connections and relationships.

 For example, the US$24 billion Ichthys LNG project supported US$20 billion of limited-recourse financing from export credit agencies and bank lenders.
 At the time of the financing, the project was owned by a sponsor group led by Inpex Corporation of Japan and Total SA of France.
 Ownership interests were also held by affiliates of Japanese utility companies involved in the offtake of LNG from the project including Tokyo Gas Co Ltd (1.575 per cent), Osaka Gas Co Ltd (1.2 per cent), Chubu Electric Power Co Incorporated (0.735 per cent) and Toho Gas Co Ltd.5